 Japanese minimalism was implemented into every element of this landscape design.

 When it comes to property investment, the garden is often the last place to receive a makeover.
-When house flipper David began renovating his latest project, he asked his friend and landscaping specialist Chau Pong to take a look at the 74m2 backyard.
+When house flipper David began renovating his latest project, he asked his friend a landscaping specialist to take a look at the 74m2 backyard.

 “For this project, the main objective was to take a dated home and refresh it and renovate it into a really modern and nice home for a first-time home buyer or investor”, tells David.
 “Initially, you could only use half of the backyard because there was about a 45-degree gradient slope.”